Opportunities for Service

 Inquirers’ Class consists of adults interested in learning more about the ways and teachings of the Episcopal Church.
 Classes form every quarter.
-Please talk to Fr.
-Dave.
+Please talk to Deacon Tom Burns.

 Landscape Crew encourages anyone who would like to work on the flower beds and keep up the grounds.
 Please talk to Robert Norrgard, or call the Parish Office.